FAQ

 What have you got to say about religion?

-During the adventure, I took it upon myself to read the holy scriptures of Islam, Christianity and Judaism.
-I also visited several of the world’s most celebrated religious sites.
+During the adventure, I read the holy scriptures of Islam, Christianity and Judaism, and visited several of the world’s most celebrated religious sites.

 Given the emotional nature of that subject, some of what I say is bound to offend some people.
-Nonetheless, I am optimistic that I have something productive to contribute to finding a way forward in this important area of human affairs.
+Nonetheless, I am optimistic that I have something productive to contribute to this important field of human affairs.

 Will there be another book?